 I don’t know if I’d feel this way if he had, say, ADHD and asthma, like Understood blogger Kerri MacKay.
 She has both and is an advocate in both communities.
 But that seems much more clear-cut and easier to sort.
 Asthma-related symptoms are caused by asthma.
 ADHD symptoms are caused by ADHD.

 People send me links to all the cool stories and research studies about autism because they think it might interest me “as a parent.”

 They also send me links about learning and thinking differences because they think it might interest me “because of what you do for work.”
-(I’m a former teacher and early intervention specialist, a parent advocate, and an Understood expert.)
+(I’m a former teacher and early intervention specialist, and a parent advocate.)

 But it’s not that simple.
 My sons are uniquely themselves.
 They have challenges that create challenges for me as a parent — challenges that other parents have faced and might be able to help me through.

 If I’m looking for help, it doesn’t matter if the resources and support I find helpful are autism-specific or ADHD-specific.
 If it works, it works.
 If people understand me, they understand me.

 I don’t want my kids to have to leave pieces of themselves behind.
 I want them to find support wherever people understand them.